Stocks Mixed As Bank Fears Recede - UrduPoint

 Stocks Mixed As Bank Fears Recede

-Global stock markets fluctuated on Tuesday as fears of a banking crisis ebbed after weeks of turmoil
+Global stock markets were mixed Tuesday while the dollar retreated against other currencies as fears of a banking crisis ebbed somewhat after weeks of turmoil

-London, (UrduPoint / Pakistan Point News - 28th Mar, 2023 ):Global stock markets fluctuated on Tuesday as fears of a banking crisis ebbed after weeks of turmoil.
+New York, (UrduPoint / Pakistan Point News - 29th Mar, 2023 ):Global stock markets were mixed Tuesday while the dollar retreated against other currencies as fears of a banking crisis ebbed somewhat after weeks of turmoil.

-European markets extended gains slightly, with London's FTSE 100 closing 0.2 percent higher while Paris and Frankfurt added around 0.1 percent.
+Following a flattish day on European bourses, US stock indices finished modestly lower, shrugging off a better-than-expected consumer confidence reading.

-Wall Street's main indices and Asian equities were mixed, with the Dow rising near midday while the S&P 500 and tech-heavy Nasdaq fell.
+The closely watched consumer confidence index increased in March to 104.2 from 103.4 last month, The Conference Board said in a statement.

 "Markets are uninspiring today because of the lack of fresh catalysts to encourage the bulls, following the recent financial-sector turbulence," Fawad Razaqzada, analyst at City Index and Forex.com, told AFP.